-- Turn the Main switch ON (1) - You should not have to touch the key since this should never be turned off - Turn the Systems/PC switch ON (2) - Turn the PC ON and wait for it to boot up completely - Log in to the PC using your UQ login details - Turn Components ON (3) - Ensure the Real-time controller computer is connected by clicking on the network connection button near the clock.
+- Turn the Main switch ON (1) - Ensure that the key is in horizontal position.
+However, you should not have to touch the key since this should never be turned off - Turn the Systems/PC switch ON (2) - Turn the PC ON and wait for it to boot up completely - Log in to the PC using your AD login details - Turn Components ON (3) - Ensure the Real-time controller computer is connected by clicking on the network connection button near the clock.
 It should read imb.uq.edu.au and Unknown Network (the unknown network is the microscope.
 Don't start Zen until this is present for 60 seconds) - Double-click the ZEN Black icon on the desktop - Click the Start System button and wait for the software to load - If the Argon laser is required, turn the key on the black box (you will hear the fans turn on)